graphitemaster/aau/site/content/index.md

 > The only way to ever make safe use of signed integers in this manner is to bounds check all array accesses, which has a appreciable, non-negligible runtime cost.
-Bounds checking is also quite error prone if not automated as it's easy to forget to check at all and often unmaintained under code refactoring.
+Bounds checking is also quite error prone if not automated as it's easy to forget to check and often unmaintained under code refactoring.

 Unfortunately, for languages based on LLVM, no amount of hand-waving and wanting signed wrapping to be defined will work no matter how hard you try, so such